Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 ### `piece/` queries

 A piece is a container of data and metadata.
-It is the smallest indivisible unit stored in DDC object storage.
+It is the smallest indivisible unit stored in DDC Object Storage.
 A piece can contain links to other pieces.

 A `piece/` URI represents a data piece or a set of pieces in DDC Object Storage.
 Piece URIs take the following form: